What is hantavirus pulmonary syndrome (HPS)?

 For additional information on preventing HPS, visit the Centers for Disease Control and Prevention (CDC) hantavirus website or California Department of Public Health (CDPH) website.

-What are common symptoms for HPS?According to the CDC, symptoms of HPS generally begin from one to seven weeks after exposure.
+What are common symptoms for HPS?According to the CDC, symptoms of HPS generally begin from one to eight weeks after exposure.
 Early symptoms include fever, fatigue, chills, and muscle aches.
 About half of patients will experience headaches, nausea, vomiting, dizziness, and abdominal pain.
 The disease progresses rapidly (four to 10 days after initial symptoms) to include coughing, shortness of breath, and severe difficulty breathing.
 Early medical attention greatly increases the chance of survival in cases of HPS.
 If you or a family member develops any of the symptoms listed above after potential contact with rodents or rodent-infested spaces you should seek medical attention immediately and advise your health care professional of the potential exposure to hantavirus.
 The types of hantavirus that cause HPS in the United States cannot be transmitted from one person to another.

 How and where does one contract hantavirus pulmonary syndrome?